khalid-hussain/shaheen/chap2.md

 the identity of the person who had sent the invitation.
-Badr pulled out that letter from a pile of documents inside a cabinet which invited his father to Toledo but the writer gave a number of reasons to conceal his identity and wrote, "If you think hard you will know who I am.
+Badr pulled out that letter from a pile of documents inside a cabinet which invited his father to Toledo but the writer gave a number of reasons to conceal his identity and wrote, "If you think hard, you will know who I am.
 I had met you in a rest house in Seville.
-It was unfortunate that you did not reveal your name to me before climbing on to your horse and I did not get a chance to speak otherwise I might have proved that our goals are not different.
+It was unfortunate that you did not reveal your name to me before climbing on to your horse and I did not get a chance to speak.
+Otherwise, I might have proved that our goals were not different.
 Before I would say anything at all, you galloped away.
 I did not follow you believing that you might become suspicious of me.
 If you were to come to Toledo again, the way to find me is that there is a rest house right outside the eastern gate of the city.
 The owner of the rest house is a short man whose couple of teeth of the lower jaw are broken.
 You can go to him and say that you want to meet a lost friend.
 He will bring you to me.
-Before you meet me do not disclose your name or objective at any point in time."
+Before you meet me do not disclose your name or objective at any time."

 This letter was reassuring yet worrying.
 So, Badr's companions sent a clever spy to Toledo.
-But before his return an emissary of a secret organization of Cordova came and gave the devastating news that Mughira was hanged publically at a square in Toledo.
+But before his return, an emissary of a secret organization of Cordova came and gave the devastating news that Mughira was hanged publicly at a square in Toledo.
 The secret organization was told about this incident by a few traders coming from Toledo.